Cancer Risk and Prevention

 Light or lite

-How you might see it on a label: light or lite cream cheese
+How you might see it on a label: Light or lite.
+For example, light cream cheese or light mayonnaise

-• The term “light” can also be used when the sodium (salt) content of a low-calorie, low-fat food has been reduced by 50%.
-“Light in sodium” may also be used on food in which the sodium content has been reduced by at least 50% even if it isn’t low-fat or low-calorie.
+• The term “light” can also be used when the sodium (salt) content of a food has been reduced by at least 50%.
 “Lightly salted” means there’s half as much sodium than is normally added to the food.
-It may not be low enough to qualify as “low sodium.”
+The sodium content in the lightly salted version may not be low enough to qualify as “low sodium”.

-The term “light” still can be used to describe such properties as texture and color, as long as the label explains the intent – for example, “light brown sugar” and “light and fluffy.”
+Not all uses of the word “light” will refer to calories, fat, or sodium.
+The term “light” still can be used to describe such properties as texture and color, as long as the label explains the intent.
+For example, packages might include phrases like “light brown sugar” or “light and fluffy”.

 The American Cancer Society medical and editorial content team